Security remains ramped up outside U.S. Supreme Court following Roe v. Wade reversal - NewsBreak

 Security remains ramped up outside U.S. Supreme Court following Roe v.
 Wade reversal

-“A lot of joy I would say is what has been the main emotion going through this but also a determination that there’s a lot of work still to be done,” said Kaine Spitak, an anti-abortion rights protester from Pittsburgh, Pennsylvania, with the group Rehumanize International.
+“A lot of joy, I would say, is what has been the main emotion going through this, but also a determination that there’s a lot of work still to be done,” said Kaine Spitak, an anti-abortion-rights protester from Pittsburgh with the group Rehumanize International.

 Right now, more than a dozen states are implementing trigger laws that will ban most or all abortions following the ruling.